Cole Kimball

 Cole A. Kimball (born August 1, 1985) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Washington Nationals.

 Career

 Born in Brooklyn, Kimball moved to the Great Meadows section of Independence Township, New Jersey as a child.
-A graduate of Hackettstown High School, Kimball first attended St. John's University in New York, before transferring to Centenary College of New Jersey and was selected by the Nationals in the 12th round of the 2006 amateur draft.
+A graduate of Hackettstown High School, Kimball first attended St. John's University in New York, before transferring to Centenary College of New Jersey and was selected by the Nationals in the 12th round of the 2006 Major League Baseball draft.

+Washington Nationals

-After being drafted by Washington, Kimball began his minor-league career pitching for the Vermont Lake Monsters in the short-season New York–Penn League.
+After being drafted by Washington, Kimball began his minor league career pitching for the Vermont Lake Monsters in the rookie-level New York–Penn League.
 In five starts and eleven relief appearances, he pitched 34 innings, compiling a win–loss record of 1–4 and an ERA of 5.82.

 Kimball remained with the Lake Monsters in 2007.
 He accrued a record of 3 wins and 6 losses and a 4.20 ERA over 61 innings, consisting of 13 starts and one appearance in relief.
-After an unimpressive 2008 season with the low A Hagerstown Suns, where he compiled a 6-8 record and a 5.05 ERA he was promoted to the Potomac Nationals (high A) and converted to a reliever.
+After an unimpressive 2008 season with the Low-A Hagerstown Suns, where he compiled a 6-8 record and a 5.05 ERA he was promoted to the Potomac Nationals (High-A) and converted to a reliever.
 His woes worsened, and although he saved 9 games, his ERA was 6.36.

 In 2010, however, Kimball seemed to turn the corner.
 Starting the season at Potomac, he was 3-0 with six saves and an ERA of 1.82 before he was promoted.
-At AA Harrisburg, he continued to pitch well, earning 12 more saves to go with a 5-1 record and ERA of 2.33.
+With the Double-A Harrisburg Senators, he continued to pitch well, earning 12 more saves to go with a 5-1 record and ERA of 2.33.